rks101/eglinux/README.md

 ## Locating binaries

-No challenge in admitting, at some point in time, we struggle to locate stuff.
+No challenge in admitting that, at some point in time, we struggle to locate things.
 There are multiple ways to locate commands and binaries and determine a short description or which one is in use.

 `which`             <== which can be used to locate a command or all binaries with -a